History of Saint Paul, Minnesota: Early boom years, 1849–1860

-In the decade following its designation as the territorial capital, Saint Paul grew exponentially from 900 in 1849 to 10,000 in 1860.
+In the decade following its designation as the territorial capital, Saint Paul's population grew from 900 in 1849 to 10,000 in 1860.
 William Williams described this boom town during a visit on June 14, 1849:

-"awoke early, found out Boat landed at St. Paul's discharging flour.
+awoke early, found out Boat landed at St. Paul's discharging flour.
 I took a walk up the steep bluff and took a view of the town generally.
 The Upper or new town is laid out on a wild looking place situated on high bluffs which have a steep face to the River & Rocks projecting.
 The lower, or Old French town, is composed of about 10 or 15 houses, some of them bark roofs.
 In this part is found Half breed Indians & French and Canadian French.
 This part stands on a lower ground just above a ravine where Carver's Cave is.
 Site of upper town is more broken and it stands on a succession of benches of sand.
 There is a great many of people here.
 Many of them have for a covering their wagons and tents.
 There is two large frame hotels going up and a great many small frame building scattered among the bushes, for the greater part of the ground where the new town stands is not yet grubbed out, full of hazel bushes and scrub oaks.
 They area asking as high as $500 for lots.
 I think they will have a great deal of work to do here before they will have things as they should be.
 There is a slough 100 yards wide between the town and the river, over which they build a causeway to get from the River to the town.
 Between the river and the slough there is barely room for three or four warehouses.
-Two are here erecting."
+Two are here erecting.

 An illustration of the city from the 1856 book Minnesota and Its Resources by John Wesley Bond, held by the British Library.